 12. I download books, magazines, music and shows on my phone.
-I can do most things on it with one hand.
+I can do most things on it with one hand or sleep.

 14. Consider the outfit to travel in.
 Think about going through security and removing belts, shoes, jewellery tripping the alarm etc. I keep it real simple to avoid the drama and am able to keep my shoes on or get back into them quickly if I need to.
 Think either a t-shirt dress or yoga pants, T-shirt and trainers.
 Comfort over style always.

 15. At checkin I put the travel system in one of these bags and place it in the hold.
 It’s survived a few trips and light weight.
 I’ve seen ads for sturdier looking bags you may want to consider and use to stash diapers, formula etc. as there doesn’t appear to be a weight restriction on this.
 I wouldn’t do it with this as it does not zip up but it does the job.
 The knack is to stack your car seat into the frame and fit both in one bag to avoid having to look for two different items at the other end.
 I’d also consider a cheaper buggy for travel as they get bashed on flights.